Azure/deployment-stacks/README.md

 ### At the subscription level

-To use the detach option:
+To use the detachResources option:

 ```azurepowershell
 Set-AzSubscriptionDeploymentStack `